mbrown1508/microsoftbotframework/README.md

 ```
 #### Define a task
 Create a file in the root directory called tasks.py.
 In the file define a task as follows.
+More information on the ReplyToActivity object and others can be found at http://microsoftbotframework.readthedocs.io/en/latest/conversationoperations/
 ``` python
 from microsoftbotframework import ReplyToActivity